Physical Address

 Several critics have attempted to turn Uchida’s greatest strength into a kind of drawback, even to the point of labeling him an impersonal artist because he made so many different sorts of movies.
 I hope these notes – and the reviews of the individual films themselves – go some way towards dispelling this notion.
 True, this director didn’t have one style or theme or obsession.
 But he did have a number of styles and themes and obsessions unique to him, which one can detect from film to film.
 In other words, he was an artist, not just a more-or-less superior craftsman.10

 On a closing note: a motif one can’t fail to notice from viewing a lot of Uchida’s work is his concern for the young.
-Many of his heroes – Gonpachi the spear carrier in A Bloody Spear at Mount Fuji, Byakki the Phoenix in The Outsiders, Musashi in the Toei series – have child sidekicks who share their adventures.
+Many of his heroes – Gonpachi the spear carrier in A Bloody Spear at Mount Fuji, Byakki the Phoenix in The Outsiders, Musashi in the Tōei series – have child sidekicks who share their adventures.
 The brothels of ancient Osaka and Edo, as depicted in Chikamatsu’s Love in Osaka and A Hero of the Red-Light District, are filled with innocent girl-children, preparing themselves to take the places of the adult courtesans.
 The young daughter Otsugi in Earth is central to the narrative of that film, both as the main witness to her father’s degradation and as his savior, and a roguish child is the protagonist of The Horse Boy.
 And it’s sometimes very dangerous to be a kid in Uchida’s world, as proven by the gory death, at Musashi’s hands, of the very young head of the rival Yoshioka clan in the fourth installment (1964) of the Miyamoto Musashi series.

 The man who, while in China, had taken under his wing two orphaned children of a woman totally unrelated to him by blood or marriage and raised them as his own, had a special preoccupation with the care and safety of children.
-And in our world, where young people with knowledge of such terrifying modern problems as climate change and racial injustice are fighting for their futures – indeed, for their very lives – Uchida’s concern, I believe, must now become our own.
+And in our world, where young people with knowledge of such terrifying modern problems as climate change, racial injustice and war are fighting for their futures – indeed, for their very lives – Uchida’s concern, I believe, must now become our own.